-'Learn More' at Sto - needs-based further training
+Learning@Sto - needs-based further training

-With the integrated 'Learn More' platform, we use the Stolnside intranet site as an intra-Group knowledge database and communication platform.
+With the integrated 'Learning@Sto' platform, we use the StoInside intranet site as an intra-Group knowledge database and communication platform.
 This ensures a systematic transfer of expertise and practised knowledge management.
-The learning platform includes a large selection of learning paths and diverse digital learning content for self-directed further education and enables us to provide targeted qualification for employees worldwide.
-All employees with the appropriate IT infrastructure have access throughout the Group.
+The learning platform includes a large selection of learning paths and diverse digital learning content for self-directed